Nikhil-URG/Autonomous-mobile-robot-project/README.md

-# Particle Filter for Robot Localization (ROS 2)
+# Task 1 – A* + Potential Field Global Planner for Robile

-This repository contains an implementation of Particle Filter-based localization for a mobile robot in simulation.
-The system integrates with Gazebo, RViz, and a navigation stack to demonstrate robot localization and path planning.
+This branch implements an A*-based global planner combined with a Potential Field planner for the Robile platform.
+It also integrates AMCL-based localization and waypoint following.

-## 🚀 Setup Instructions
+## 📥 Setup Instructions
 ### 1. Clone into ROS 2 Workspace

 Navigate to the src folder of your ROS 2 workspace and pull this repository directly (not inside a repo-named folder):